 Server-based motion detection means that the Orchid Core VMS software will determine if motion occurs in the recorded video.
-In this case, the Orchid Core VMS server will analyze consecutive frames of video for changes that would indicate motion.
+Starting in version 22.6, the Orchid Core VMS server will analyze all video keyframes for changes that would indicate motion.
 With this Motion Style, you may take advantage of Orchid's advanced Motion Detection settings that permit you to select which regions of the camera view are eligible for motion detection, and the minimum object size that qualifies for motion detection.